Virtual Machine Management

 60D 60 Days The current 60 days ending with today 90D 90 Days The current 90 days ending with today Range A custom range specified by the selected month and year

 This advanced filtering options helps you directly add short cuts to filtered lists that you can quickly access at a later time.
 This feature is available for some pages (for example, the Running VM History Report or the VM Management page).
-The following images display some of the available filters as displayed in the left pane:
+The following images display some of the available filters:

 By saving a a filter, you are directly adding short cuts to custom filtered lists that you can quickly access at a later time.